Electron spin resonance dating: Reliability

 Trapped electrons only have a limited time frame when they are within the intermediate energy level stages.
 After a certain time range, or temperature fluctuations, trapped electrons will return to their energy states and recombine with holes.
 The recombination of electrons with their holes is only negligible if the average life is ten times higher than the age of the sample being dated.
 New heating events may erase previous ESR ages so in environments with multiple episodes of heating, such as in hydrothermal vents, maybe only newly formed minerals can be dated with ESR dating but not older minerals.
-This explains why samples from the same hydrothermal chimney may give different ESR ages.
+This explains why samples from the same hydrothermal vent may give different ESR ages.
 In environments with multiple phases of mineral formation, generally, ESR dating gives the average age of the bulk mineral while radiometric dates are biased to the ages of younger phases because of the decay of parent nuclei.